The job of a Save the Children’s UK Community Shop Manager is busy and fun.

 - Ensuring that the building and shop equipment are appropriately maintained at all times.
 Reporting any issues to the property department

-- Working with the volunteer team to reach agreed financial targets
+- Working with the Shop Manager and volunteer team to reach agreed financial targets

 - Actively promoting the shop.
 Engaging with the local community with the shop and Save the Children to bring energy and drive sales

-- Leading, inspiring and developing the shop volunteering team
+- Supporting with leading, inspiring and developing the shop volunteering team

-- Ensuring that the team feel valued, motivated, happy and supported.
-Ensuring they are united in a common goal to raise as much money as possible for Save the Children
+- Helping to ensure that the team feel valued, motivated, happy and supported.
+Help to ensure they are united in a common goal to raise as much money as possible for Save the Children

 - Experience of leading teams and achieving results from developing and supporting others